An encounter-based approach to the escape problem: Main results

 On the left-hand side, the conventional propagator $G_q(\x,t|\x_0)$ satisfying Eqs. (\ref{eq:Gq_diff}, \ref{eq:Gq_BC}), describes diffusion from $\x_0$ to $\x$ in time $t$, under the condition of no escape through $\pa_D$ and no reaction on $\pa_R$ up to $t$.
-On the right-hand side, $P(\x,\ell,t|\x_0)$ describes diffusion from $\x_0$ to $\x$ in time $t$, under the condition of no escape through $\pa_D$ and of getting the boundary local time $\ell_t^R$ equal to $\ell$.
-In turn, the factor $e^{-q\ell}$ incorporates the probability of no reaction on $\pa_R$ for any realized value $\ell$ of the boundary local time $\ell_t^R$, while the integral over $\ell$ sums up contributions from all possible realizations.
+The probability density of this event can be written via the expectation in the middle, i.e. as the fraction of trajectories $\X_t$ of reflected Brownian motion between $\x_0$ and $\x$ of duration $t$, with the penalizing factor $e^{-q\ell_t^R}$ eliminating a subset of trajectories that reacted on $\pa_R$, while $\Theta(T_q - t)$ eliminating those that have escaped before $t$.
+On the right-hand side, the full propagator $P(\x,\ell,t|\x_0)$ describes diffusion from $\x_0$ to $\x$ in time $t$, under the condition of no escape through $\pa_D$ and of getting the boundary local time $\ell_t^R$ equal to $\ell$.
+In turn, the factor $e^{-q\ell}$ incorporates the probability of no reaction on $\pa_R$ for any realized value $\ell$ of the boundary local time $\ell_t^R$, while the integral over $\ell$ sums up contributions from all possible realizations of $\ell_t^R$.
+In other words, this integral simply evaluates the expectation in the middle.
+We stress that the condition $T_q > t$ of no escape through $\pa_D$ is implemented in the full propagator $P(\x,\ell,t|\x_0)$ through the Dirichlet boundary condition on $\pa_D$ (see below).

 The relation (\ref{eq:Gq_P}) plays the central role in this work.
-On one hand, it allows one to incorporate the conventional surface reactions as the Laplace transform of the full propagator $P(\x,\ell,t|\x_0)$ with respect to $\ell$.
-Importantly, the reactivity parameter $q$ enters {\it explicitly} through the exponential factor $e^{-q\ell}$, whereas it appeared {\it implicitly} in the conventional description as a coefficient in the Robin boundary condition (\ref{eq:Gq_R}).
-Finally, one can replace the factor $e^{-q\ell}$, which is reminiscent for an exponential probability law, by another function, allowing one to implement various surface reaction mechanisms (see Sec. \ref{sec:jR}).
+On the one hand, it allows one to incorporate the conventional surface reactions as the Laplace transform of the full propagator $P(\x,\ell,t|\x_0)$ with respect to $\ell$.
+Importantly, the reactivity parameter $q$ enters {\it explicitly} through the exponential factor $e^{-q\ell}$, whereas it appeared {\it implicitly} in the conventional description as a coefficient in Robin boundary condition (\ref{eq:Gq_R}).
+Finally, one can replace the factor $e^{-q\ell}$, which is reminiscent of an exponential probability law, by another function, allowing one to implement various surface reaction mechanisms (see Sec. \ref{sec:jR}).
 On the other hand, the inverse Laplace transform of the conventional propagator $G_q(\x,t|\x_0)$ with respect to $q$ gives access to the full propagator:

 Unfortunately, an implicit dependence of $G_q(\x,t|\x_0)$ on $q$ often prevents using this inversion and thus urges for another representation for the full propagator.

 To achieve this goal, we extend the spectral expansion of the full propagator developed in \cite{Grebenkov20}.
 For this purpose, we introduce an extension of the so-called Dirichlet-to-Neumann operator $\M_p$ that associates to a given function $f$ on the target region $\pa_R$ another function $g$ on that region such that